iggy18/acrotrainer_website/README.md

 ![check out with paypal](./assets/paypalcheckout.jpg)

-paypal payment success was tested in paypals sandbox. the correct value in the cart is processed and the money is sent from the customer to the buyer.
+paypal payment success was tested in paypals sandbox. the correct value in the cart is processed and the money is sent from the customer to the business owner.